 To wrap things up, here is a funny hand from the 2016 Card Player Main Event, where players take turns sucking out on each other.

-To kick things off, Edwin manages to out-flop Mathew with a dominated hand.
+To kick things off, Edwin manages to out-flop Mathew with a dominant hand.

 Not a great spot, but it happens, and it’s not like Matthew has much of a hand to continue with.